Skip to main content

 Flowchart showing stages: adding skill to Claude Code, tech writer asking agent to test, AI agent breaking the task down, reads docs, converts steps, runs tests, reports results

-Related Terms: AI, API documentation testing, docs-as-tests, Large Language Model, MCP server, Natural Language Processing, prompt engineering, RAG
+Related Terms: agent configuration, AI, API documentation testing, docs-as-tests, eval, Large Language Model, Markdown, MCP server, metaprogramming, Natural Language Processing, orchestration, prompt engineering, RAG

 Sources: